-An algorithm that checks every possible solution (even with pruning) can easily run for billions of years on a single real-life planning problem.
+An algorithm that checks every possible solution (even with pruning such as in Branch And Bound) can easily run for billions of years on a single real-life planning problem.
 What we really want is to find the best solution in the limited time at our disposal.
 Planning competitions (such as the International Timetabling Competition) show that Local Search variations (Tabu Search, Simulated Annealing, Late Acceptance, ...) usually perform best for real-world problems given real-world time limitations.